yanxurui/logdog/README.rst

 -  glob path
 -  regex keywords
 -  compatible with logrotate
--  custmize handler function or callable object
+-  custmize handler function or callable object, a MailHandler is provided
 -  log files don't have to exist before watch
 -  a dog can watch multiple logs and a log can be watched by multiple dogs